chuckjaz/chuckjaz.github.io/_posts/2006-02-02-Tour-of-XAML-IV-Backward-compatibility.markdown

 title:  "Tour of XAML IV: Backward compatibility"
 date:   2006-02-02 13:50:00
 categories: [Programming, XAML]
-permalink: post/2006/02/02/Tour-of-XAML-IV-Backward-compatibility.aspx
 ---
-<div class="text"><p>XAML has support for both forward and backward compatibility of XAML
+<p>XAML has support for both forward and backward compatibility of XAML
 documents.
 To understand backwards compatibility in a more formal sense, think of a XAML reader combined with some set of assemblies as the predicate that defines a set.
 If the reader with the given set of assemblies accepts a XAML